Contact our office:

 A hotel stay: reflections on the challenges managing casualties in a high-risk environment

-There is nothing like a brief stay in recently war-torn Portland, Oregon, to force you to rethink your security and tactical medical support plan in a high-risk environment.
+There is nothing like a brief stay in 2020 Portland, Oregon, when it looked nearly war-torn to force you to rethink your security and tactical medical support plan in a high-risk environment.

 If you consider yourself a competent tactical medic, besides TECC / TCCC you need to consider managing casualties from fire as a weapon, vehicle ramming, building collapse, and have a plan for vertical extraction of casualties.